NextSDS Logo

 Wash skin thoroughly with soap and water or use recognized skin cleanser.
 Remove contaminated clothing and shoes.
 Get medical attention if symptoms occur.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

 Symptoms: Defatting to the skin.
 May cause skin dryness and irritation.
-Adverse symptoms may include irritation, dryness, cracking.
+Adverse symptoms may include the following: irritation, dryness, cracking.

 Eye contact